bonitoo-io/virtual-device-influx/README.md

 Essential properties for setting up the device are defined in the file `virtdevInflux.props` in the directory `device/src/main/resources`.
 The following properties are recognized.

    * `default.ttl` - a default TTL to be used when generating live data.
 This can be overridden in the YAML file specified by `device.conf` - see the next property definition.
    * `device.conf` - a required property that indicates the name of the YAML config file that configures the device to be run.
 Note that this follows the device config structure used in the `virtual-device` project.
 One caveat is that, for now, in this project, it is not possible to forward declare items and samples.
 These must all be defined within the device definition.
+At present this file needs to reside in a resources directory on the path, e.g. `device/src/main/resources`.
    * `measurement.name` - when serializing String data to `line protocol` format, which is the approach currently chosen for this project, it is necessary to have a String value representing the measurement part of the `line protocol` string.
 Each sample created by the device maps to a single `line protocol` data point.
 Values for this property can be:
       * `name` - use the sample name property for the measurement.
       * `id` - use the sample id property for the measurement.